 The practice of civil forfeiture made a booming comeback in the 1980s illegal drug trade became a big problem for law enforcement agencies, and lawmakers were determined to find a solution so in 1984 they enacted the Comprehensive Crime Control Act which overhauled the federal criminal code, allowing federal and state agencies to share the proceeds of seized assets.
 Though civil-asset forfeiture has a long history, it took off in the U.S. following passage of several amendments to the Comprehensive Drug Abuse and Prevention Act allowing police to keep and spend forfeiture proceeds.
-This gave law-enforcement agencies a direct financial incentive to expand their reach and confiscate more assets which led the Institute for Justice calls “Policing for Profit“.
+This gave law-enforcement agencies a direct financial incentive to expand their reach and confiscate more assets which led the Institute for Justice labeling it “Policing for Profit“.
 In 1986 the Federal Asset Forfeiture Fund took in $93.7 million.

 Teaching Cops Around America To Seize Millions In Cash